GokuMohandas/Made-With-ML/README.md

 </ul>

 **NOTE**: For those looking for careers in ML, everyone has Coursera, Kaggle, fasti on their resumes, so how are you differentiating yourself?
 Check out this <a href="https://medium.com/@madewithml/7f509ecf2d57?source=friends_link&sk=ace961d53c9f3cf3089e081c0c4ee69c">post</a> on how to stand out with an MWML profile.

-## Video Lessons
-We're going to be doing free in-person lessons (just in the Bay Area for now) in a few months but we will record and post them on online as well.
-If you're interested in either, please complete this <a href="https://docs.google.com/forms/d/e/1FAIpQLSftom2u77alpgB-OuMAhjsNU8TKDukKH232-6NDa7wuO4TIXg/viewform">short survey</a>.

 ## Notebooks
 <ul>